 Major shopping centers in the WESTERN WOODS MALL trade area included SWIFTON CENTER (1956) {9 miles east, in Cincinnati}, TRI-COUNTY CENTER (1960) {12.9 miles northeast, in Springdale} and NORTHGATE MALL (1972) {6.6 miles northeast, in Hamilton County}.

+A cycle of nameplate changes got underway at WESTERN WOODS MALL in June 1982.
+Shillito's was rebranded as Shillito / Rike's.
+In March 1986, the store was rebranded as a Lazarus.
+J.C.
+Penney pulled up stakes on July 31, 1986.
 The vacant Grants / Penney's space was expanded by 26,700 square feet.
 A 1-level (59,000 square foot), Framingham, Massachusetts-based Zayre opened on October 23, 1987.
 In October 1989, stores in the Zayre's chain were rebranded by Rocky Hill, Connecticut-based Ames.

 The store operated under that nameplate until 1991, when Ames pulled out of the mall.
 The next tenant for the space, Framingham, Massachusetts-based HomeGoods, took up shop on November 17, 1992 and closed for good on October 13, 1997.

 By this time, WESTERN WOODS MALL was well past its prime.
-Vacancy problems were exacerbated when Lazarus shuttered their anchor store in January 1997.
+Vacancy problems were exacerbated when Lazarus shuttered their anchor store, in January 1997.
 In early 1998, a demalling plan was implemented by the owner of the property, the Pittsburgh-based J.J.
 Gumberg Company.
 The vacant Shillito's / Lazarus was left standing, along with the Thriftway Food & Drug.

 McAlpin's relocated their WESTERN HILLS PLAZA store, re-opening in the old WESTERN WOODS Shillito's on July 29, 1998.
 A 1-level (112,000 square foot) Home Depot, built on the site of the demolished WESTERN WOODS MALL, opened for business on December 3, 1998.
 The shopping complex, dubbed WEST TOWN CENTER, housed only four stores and services.
-Its McAlpin's was rebranded as a Dillard's in 1999 and demoted to a Dillard's Clearance Center in 2013.

 Sources: